 How to Mitigate Credit Risk

 Mitigating credit risk boils down to knowing two things.
-First is the bank’s overall financial position, in terms of how much in losses it can take while still being able to operate effectively.
-Second is knowing a specific customer—understanding their financial history and situation, as well as their general financial behavior, to evaluate the amount of risk they pose of defaulting on a loan.
+First is the bank’s overall financial position in terms of how much losses it can take while still being able to operate effectively within its banking risk management framework.
+Second, it is important to know your customer, such as understanding their financial history and situation, as well as their general financial behavior, to evaluate the amount of risk they pose of defaulting on a loan.
 A bank can then tailor a customer’s lending agreement to have tighter or looser terms, depending on their level of risk.

 2. Market Risk

-Also known as systematic risk, market risk is the chance that an adverse event outside the banking industry itself will negatively affect a bank’s investments.
-This could be from an issue in a single industry—such as the US housing market collapse in 2008—or from a general national or international economic downturn.
-Other types of crises, such as political instability or natural disasters, can also increase market risk.
+Market risk, also known as systematic risk, is the chance that an adverse event outside the banking industry will negatively affect a bank’s investments.
+This could be an issue in a single industry—such as the US housing market collapse in 2008 or a general national or international economic downturn.
+Other types of risk in banking, such as political instability or natural disasters, can also increase market risk.

 How to Mitigate Market Risk

 In some cases, market risk can be mitigated by diversifying a bank’s investment portfolio.
-However, there are other times where this strategy won’t work because a crisis will affect multiple interdependent industries.
-Some other tactics that can work include investing in staple industries (such as utilities or consumer packaged goods), employing a long-term investing strategy, or keeping more of a bank’s assets in liquid form.
+However, there are other times when this strategy won’t work because a crisis will affect multiple interdependent industries.
+Effective banking risk management involves exploring other tactics, such as investing in staple industries (like utilities or consumer packaged goods), employing a long-term investing strategy, or keeping more of a bank’s assets in liquid form.

 3. Operational Risk

-Operational risk refers to risks incurred based on how a bank is run from day to day.
+Operational risk refers to risks incurred based on how a bank is run day to day.
 For example, if employees are poorly trained, they may make more errors that cost the bank time and money to correct.
-Or if the bank has an inadequate IT infrastructure, its systems may break down, disrupting services to customers.
+If the bank has an inadequate IT infrastructure, its systems may break down, disrupting customer service.

-A component of operational risk is cybersecurity risk.
-This is how likely cybercriminals are to successfully attack a bank’s digital systems.
-The resulting theft or destruction of digital money or sensitive information can significantly hinder a bank’s ability to operate effectively.
-It can also put customers and stakeholders at risk.
+A component of operational risk is cybersecurity risk, which measures how likely cybercriminals are to successfully attack a bank’s digital systems.
+The theft or destruction of digital money or sensitive information can significantly hinder a bank’s ability to operate effectively.
+It can also put customers and stakeholders at risk, highlighting the importance of an effective banking risk management operation to protect against these vulnerabilities.

 How to Mitigate Operational Risk

-Operational risk can be limited in a few ways.
-One is to hire the right people and properly train them on both the bank’s processes and its ethical culture.
-Another is to secure the bank’s tech stack, including thoroughly vetting third-party service providers, as well as staying up-to-date with cybersecurity threats and trends.
+Operational risk can be limited in several ways.
+One is to hire the right people and properly train them on the bank’s processes and ethical culture.
+Another is to secure the bank’s tech stack, including thoroughly vetting third-party service providers and staying up-to-date with critical types of risk in banking, such as cybersecurity threats and trends.

-Automating processes with technology—such as customer onboarding—can help reduce human error.
-Implementing feedback and data collection programs can help address any updates needed as the bank’s risk profile changes over time.
+Automating processes with technology, such as customer onboarding, can help reduce human error.
+Implementing feedback and data collection programs can help address any updates needed as the bank’s risk profile changes over time, ensuring that types of risk management in banks evolve with these shifts.

 4. Reputational Risk

-Reputational risk refers to the risk that a bank will lose confidence from its investors and customers, and thus lose funding or business (respectively).
+Reputational risk refers to the risk that a bank will lose the confidence of its investors and customers and thus lose funding or business (respectively).
 It’s basically a side effect of any other risk a bank encounters, but that doesn’t mean it’s any less threatening.
-It can be caused directly by the bank’s business practices or employee conduct, or indirectly by the bank being associated with a person or group that has a negative reputation.
+It can be caused directly by the bank’s business practices or employee conduct or indirectly by the bank being associated with a person or group with a negative reputation.

-For example, reputational risk might result from a client receiving poor customer service from the bank and then telling others about it—either through word of mouth or on social media.
+For example, reputational risk might result from a client receiving poor customer service from the bank and then telling others about it through word of mouth or social media.
 Or a news outlet may publish a story revealing corruption among some of a bank’s management staff.

 How to Mitigate Reputational Risk

 The bank should also develop a contingency plan in case a reputation-affecting incident occurs.
 It should focus on quick and transparent communication, outlining what controls are being used to help minimize the damage, as well as how the bank will determine what it will do differently in the future to avoid the same mistake happening again.
-A bank may want to hire a public relations firm, or use specialized reputation management software, to assist with this and other reputational risk management processes.
+A bank may want to hire a public relations firm or use specialized reputation management software to assist with risk management in banking and other reputational risk management processes.

 5. Liquidity Risk

 Liquidity risk refers to the chance that a bank will run out of physical money, including if it can’t convert its other assets into cash fast enough.
-Thus, it becomes unable to meet its short-term obligations to creditors or customers.
+Thus, it cannot meet its short-term obligations to creditors or customers.

 A recent trend that threatens to elevate banks’ liquidity risk is an increase in the number of bank runs.
 A bank run happens when rumors that a bank may fail in the near future cause its customers to panic.
 They then try to withdraw as much cash as possible from the bank before they potentially lose access to their money.

-Bank runs rapidly decrease the amount of liquid assets a bank has available to meet its short-term debts.
-So while rumors of the bank failing may not have been completely accurate, the bank run still causes a spike in the bank’s liquidity risk.
-This makes it much more likely that the bank actually will fail.
+Banks run rapidly, decreasing the amount of liquid assets available to meet their short-term debts.
+So, while rumors of the bank failing may not have been completely accurate, the bank run still caused a spike in its liquidity risk, making it much more likely that the bank will actually fail.

-Especially if they result in bank failures in this way, bank runs can also damage overall consumer confidence in the entire financial system.
-This can lead to a domino effect of further bank runs, and potentially more bank failures as a consequence.
+Bank runs can also damage consumer confidence in the entire financial system, especially if they result in bank failures.
+This can lead to a domino effect of further bank runs and potentially more bank failures as a consequence.

-To make matters worse, with the advent of the internet, bank runs are becoming more threatening than ever.
+To make matters worse, bank runs are becoming more threatening than ever with the advent of the Internet.
 Rumors of a bank’s financial troubles can spread very quickly over online communications, especially social networks.
-And the ability to make electronic funds transfers means that customers can withdraw money almost instantaneously without actually setting foot in a bank, making it difficult for the bank to control how fast it’s drained of available cash.
+The ability to make electronic funds transfers means that customers can withdraw money almost instantaneously without actually setting foot in a bank, making it difficult for the bank to control how fast it drains its available cash.

 How to Mitigate Liquidity Risk

 Banks can manage their liquidity risk by more regularly forecasting their cash flow—that is, how fast liquid assets are coming into a bank versus leaving it.
-Part of this is understanding the potential risks associated with the different ways a bank is funded, from investing to customers.
-A bank should also have a contingency funding plan (CFP) in place to address liquidity shortfalls.
+Effective banking risk management involves understanding the potential risks associated with the different ways a bank is funded, from investing to customers.
+One key aspect of risk management in banking is that a bank should also have a contingency funding plan (CFP) in place to address liquidity shortfalls.

 6. Compliance Risk

 Bank compliance risk involves the risks a bank takes by not fully complying with applicable government laws or industry regulations.
-These can include punitive fines, civil lawsuits, criminal charges, and even economic sanctioning.
+These can include punitive fines, civil lawsuits, criminal charges, and even economic sanctions.

-Compliance risk includes a component of reputational risk, as well.
-Banks exposed as being non-compliant often lose the trust of their investors and customers, which hurts their ability to make money.
-They can also cause a downturn in overall consumer and investor trust in the entire banking industry or financial system.
+Compliance risk also includes a reputational risk component.
+Banks exposed as non-compliant often lose the trust of their investors and customers, which hurts their ability to make money.
+They can also cause a downturn in consumer and investor trust in the entire banking industry or financial system.

 How to Mitigate Compliance Risk

-A bank can manage compliance risk by having employees on staff familiar with applicable laws and regulations—for most organizations, this is an AML compliance officer.
-It’s also essential to equip them with the right tools to automate processes where possible, quantify and analyze activity patterns, and keep on top of any other obligations.
+A bank can manage compliance risk by having employees on staff familiar with applicable laws and regulations.
+For most organizations, this is an AML compliance officer.
+These teams play a vital role in implementing types of risk management in banks, equipping them with the right tools to automate processes where possible, quantify and analyze activity patterns, and keep on top of any other obligations.

-One of these obligations should be to understand the other types of risks that a bank faces, as well as assess how likely they are and how impactful they would be.
-This allows a bank to identify areas of residual risk where it may not entirely be meeting compliance requirements, and strengthen controls there.
+One of these obligations should be to understand the other types of banking risks and assess how likely they are and how impactful they would be.
+This allows a bank to identify areas of residual risk where it may not entirely be meeting compliance requirements and strengthen controls there.

-Finally, a bank should make compliance part of its overall culture.
-This means educating employees outside of the compliance and risk management teams on what laws and regulations the bank has to comply with, and why they can play important roles in ensuring this happens.
+Finally, a bank should make compliance part of its overall banking risk management culture.
+This means educating employees outside of the compliance and risk management teams on what laws and regulations the bank has to comply with and why they can play important roles in ensuring this happens.
 It can also mean proactively addressing reputational risk.
-A bank can do this by summarizing what it’s doing (in a practical sense) to remain compliant, and how that protects the interests of customers and other stakeholders.
+A bank can do this by summarizing what it’s doing (in a practical sense) to remain compliant and how that protects the interests of customers and other stakeholders.

-In addition to the tips above for managing specific types of banking risks, there are certain things a bank can do to have an overall more effective risk management program.
-Here are some examples.
+In addition to the tips above for managing specific types of risks in banking, there are certain things a bank can do to have an overall more effective risk management program.
+Here are five best practices for risk management in banking:

-This is another way of saying that it’s important to involve everyone who works at the bank—not just risk and compliance team employees—in the bank’s risk management operations.
-Department leaders should brainstorm with their teams, and then collaborate with executives, to develop an overall risk profile for the bank.
-This should be shared among all bank stakeholders so they understand what risks a bank faces and why it’s important to control them.
+This is another way of saying that it is important to involve everyone who works at the bank, not just risk and compliance team employees, in the bank’s risk management operations.
+Department leaders should brainstorm with their teams and then collaborate with executives to develop an overall risk profile for the bank.
+This profile should be shared among all bank stakeholders so they understand the types of risk in banking and why it’s important to control them.

 People not dealing honestly with a bank can drastically increase the risks it faces.
-That’s why a bank should make a point of investing in identity verification and authentication techniques for both customers—whether individuals or businesses—and its own employees.
-These are especially important during onboarding (whether gaining new clients or hiring new staff), but they should be applied regularly afterwards to ensure everyone is acting in their own capacity.
+That’s why a bank should make a point of investing in identity verification and authentication techniques for both customers, whether individuals or businesses and its own employees.
+These are crucial components of risk management in banking, especially important during onboarding (whether gaining new clients or hiring new staff), but they should be applied regularly afterward to ensure everyone is acting in their own capacity.

-Know Your Customer (KYC) helps to ensure individuals aren’t impersonating others to cheat the system, or acting unlawfully to another party’s benefit.
-Know Your Business (KYB) is essential for knowing who’s really in charge of a business, and making sure the business itself is legitimate (and not, say, a shell company used simply to hide illicit dealings).
-And Know Your Employee (KYE) is important for ensuring all bank employees are acting in the bank’s best interests, as many risks can be caused by employees misusing privileged information—including sharing it with illegitimate outside parties.
+Know Your Customer (KYC) helps to ensure individuals aren’t impersonating others to cheat the system or acting unlawfully to another party’s benefit.
+Know Your Business (KYB) is essential for knowing who’s really in charge of a business and making sure the business itself is legitimate (and not, say, a shell company used simply to hide illicit dealings).
+And, Know Your Employee (KYE) is important for ensuring all bank employees are acting in the bank’s best interests, as misuse of privileged information by employees can lead to significant types of risk in banking, including sharing it with illegitimate outside parties.

-Checking transactions to see if they pose a threat to a bank or its stakeholders is a tedious—if not impractical—process to do manually.
-Not only does this cost extra time and money, but it can also actually introduce more risk in the form of human error.
-The key is to balance between being able to catch transactions (or patterns of them) that are likely risky, and filtering out false positives that unnecessarily take up a risk management team’s time.
+Checking transactions manually to see if they pose a threat to a bank or its stakeholders is tedious, if not impractical.
+Not only does this cost extra time and money, but it can also introduce more types of risk in banking in the form of human error.
+The key to effective risk management in banking is to balance catching transactions (or patterns of them) that are likely risky with filtering out false positives that unnecessarily take up a risk management team’s time.

-Unit21’s Transaction Monitoring solution helps with this in two ways.
+Unit21’s Transaction Monitoring solution helps with banking risk management in two ways.
 First, it looks beyond strictly monetary data streams to other activities that may be deemed suspicious.
-This allows banks to create more complete and accurate risk profiles for customers and transactions.
+This allows banks to create complete and accurate risk profiles for customers and transactions.

 Second, it employs machine learning in banking risk management to create “alert scores”.
 These are ratings based on a customer’s transaction history, the bank’s case history, and other factors that indicate how likely a suspicious activity alert will be a true positive.
 This allows a bank’s risk management team to better prioritize which alerts actually warrant a manual investigation.